 Vegan Stuffed Sweet Potatoes

-Vegan Stuffed Sweet Potatoes are baked and then they become even better because they are mixed with ingredients for more flavor and creaminess then baked again.
-It's a great make-ahead side dish too.
+Vegan Stuffed Sweet Potatoes are baked and then they become even better because they are mixed with ingredients for more flavor and creaminess and then baked again.
+It’s a great make-ahead side dish, too.

 Well, I’ve been seeing baked sweet potatoes here and there on the internet and I got to thinking ‘Why not make a stuffed sweet potato recipe too?’
 Turns out it was a good idea.